sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

   │   │   image files (*.jpg, *.png etc.) denoised
-│   │   image files (*.jpg, *.png etc.)
+│   │   image files (*.jpg, *.png etc.) pretrained
+│   │   pretrained checkpoints for sigma=0.05 and sigma=0.25
 ```

 **checkpoints**: This folder contains checkpoints (i.e. metadata of your model) that allow you to resume training your network or to use it for testing purposes.
 The id of checkpoints show the number of epochs.
 For example, _checkpoint_00010.pt_ contains metadata of a model trained for 11 epochs.